 Pasta Primavera with Asparagus and Ham

-A light, flavorful pasta dish made with penne, asparagus, peas, ham and light sauce flavored with onion, garlic, fresh thyme and a splash of cream.
+This recipe pairs penne with asparagus, peas, ham and a sauce flavored with onion, garlic, fresh thyme and a touch of cream.

 - 10 ounces penne